 ABC put out a report a year or two ago that stated that the average American spends about $1,000 a year on his or her cell phone bill.
 Analysts estimate that 80 percent of American wireless subscribers are paying service providers $200 a year for excess minutes, messages, and mobile data.
 That adds up to over $52 billion of wireless waste a year!

 For years now we've been big proponents of low cost no contract cell providers, and we've reviewed several of our favorites here on this site.
 This past week I discovered another low cost provider that promises to be even more affordable, Tello Mobile.
-They have customizable plans that can come in under $10/month, depending on your needs!
+They have customizable plans that can come in starting at $5/month, depending on your needs!
 Today I thought I'd do a quick post talking about Tello Mobile, who they are, what they have to offer and how you can use them to save.

 Tello Mobile History